doodspav/atomics/README.md

 If constructed from an object supporting the buffer protocol, the internal buffer of the object is interpreted as a `char[]`The length of this array is equivalent to `memoryview(obj).nbytes` which is not necessarily `len(obj)`.
-If the object is readonly, then so will the `Atomic` class.
+If the object is readonly, then the `Atomic` class will also be readonly.

 If constructed from an `int` object, an internal suitably aligned buffer will be allocated with a width of that object.
 The internal buffer will be allocated in process-local memory.
-An `Atomic` class constructed like this is ideal for situations requiring only thread-safe operations.

 The available constructors for all `Atomic` classes are listed below (using `__init__` directly is not recommended, for readability reasons).